foundata/guidelines/oci-container-image-guide.md

 - Signer mode and identity.
 - Digests of verified evidence.

+**Identities and CI context.** Observed CI context is correlation metadata, not proof of authorization or provider identity.

-Identities MUST come from protected release configuration, embedded ConClear data and observations by the authorized release environment, not caller-supplied values.
+- Identities MUST come from protected release configuration, embedded ConClear data and observations by the authorized release environment, not caller-supplied values.

-ConClear's release behavior MUST be independent of the command's caller.
-A protected release profile MAY configure CI context handling as `omit`, `observe` or `require`. `omit` does not inspect CI environment metadata. `observe` records context from a recognized provider when the observation is complete and agrees with the isolated checkout, but absence, malformed values or disagreement only produce a local diagnostic. `require` treats those conditions as an operational failure.
+- ConClear's release behavior MUST be independent of the command's caller.
+- A protected release profile MAY configure CI context handling as `omit`, `observe` or `require`. `omit` does not inspect CI environment metadata.
+  `observe` records context from a recognized provider when the observation is complete and agrees with the isolated checkout, but absence, malformed values or disagreement only produce a local diagnostic. `require` treats those conditions as an operational failure.

-Observed CI context is correlation metadata, not proof of authorization or provider identity.
-It MUST NOT override the isolated source repository or revision, ConClear run identity, builder identity, signing authority, artifact digest or release verdict.
-Repository configuration and arbitrary command-line input MUST NOT supply it.
-Provider environment variables are ordinary process inputs and MUST be identified as such in public evidence.
+- Observed CI context MUST NOT override the isolated source repository or revision, ConClear run identity, builder identity, signing authority, artifact digest or release verdict.
+- Repository configuration and arbitrary command-line input MUST NOT supply CI context.
+- Provider environment variables are ordinary process inputs and MUST be identified as such in public evidence.

-When present, public CI context MUST contain only a normalized provider identifier, `provider-environment` as its source, repository name, full source revision and provider run identifier.
-ConClear MUST verify that the repository and revision agree with the isolated checkout before including the context.
+- When present, public CI context MUST contain only a normalized provider identifier, `provider-environment` as its source, repository name, full source revision and provider run identifier.
+- ConClear MUST verify that the repository and revision agree with the isolated checkout before including the context.
-Internal service origins and provider-specific details MAY appear in local diagnostics but MUST NOT enter signed public evidence.
+- Internal service origins and provider-specific details MAY appear in local diagnostics but MUST NOT enter signed public evidence.

-An illustrative predicate has this shape.
-It uses the same envelope as every other ConClear record; the release-specific facts live in `payload`:
+An illustrative predicate has this shape; ConClear's record schemas define the exact envelope and fields, and the release-specific facts live in `payload`:

 ```json
 {